EXPRESSCLUSTER/kubernetes/HowToDeploySSS.md

    ```

 ## Monitoring PostgreSQL
+### Prerequisite
+- Create a persistent volume for MariaDB in advance.
+- The following expamle uses StatefulSet.

+### Create Secret and ConfigMap
+1.

 1. Create a persistent volume for PostgreSQL.
 The following expamle uses StatefulSet.
 1. Download [the config file for PostgreSQL](https://github.com/EXPRESSCLUSTER/kubernetes/blob/master/config/postgres/postgres-configmap.yaml) and edit the following parameters.
    ```yml